“WAR HORSE” IS A SUPERIOR SPIELBERG MASTERPIECE

 What it all comes down to is “War Horse” is as flawless a film as we’ve ever seen from the director.
 Seeing something as brutal, terrible, and human as war through the innocent eyes of a noble horse is an ambitious form of storytelling, and Spielberg completely pulls it off as being something honest and authentic.
 I felt each emotion as if I was a marionette, manipulated by Spielberg’s strings.
 It’s odd.
 This isn’t the work of the Spielberg we’ve come to know in the last decade.
 This is back to basics.
 This is the Spielberg we had from the 70′s to the early 90′s: powerful, gutsy, honest, and effective.

 That, my friends, is the mark of a true master creating yet another priceless artifact in the annals of cinema.
 This is the kind of movie that is watched generation after generation, with each one crying and cheering in all the same places.
 Spielberg has officially found one of the greatest stories he’s ever tackled and tells it with the perfect supply of visual panache and raw humanity.
-This is a story told in such a way that we can’t take our eyes off of it for even a second.
+This is story told in such a way that we can’t take our eyes off of it for even a second.
 Honestly, I can’t wait to see it again and relive the imagination, the heartbreak, and the sheer storytelling that Spielberg has given the world.